IJPaul/Currency-Carry-Trading/README.md

 ### How Can I Make Money?

-This algorithm is designed to identify when the exchange rates are likeley to mean revert and thus buys at lows and sells at highs.
+This algorithm is designed to identify when the exchange rates are likely to mean revert and buys at lows and sells at highs before mean reversion.
+Note that since this is a mean reversion strategy, it's goal is to return small but consistent returns (low volatility) based on moving averages.
+As such, it is susceptible to significant losses due to extreme events such as political regime changes which can sharply affect currency pair conversion rates.

 ## Investment Thesis